davenicholson-xyz/wallheaven/README.md

 #### `-u --url`
 Return the wallhaven.cc link to the last wallpaper set with wallheaven

+### -l --last
+Returns the last query made with --random

 #### `-d --delete`
 Deletes cache files